andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">Linda Belans is a treasure</figcaption>
 </figure>

-A quick detour: I have discovered that the Trace Adkins Wikipedia page is a stream-of-consciousness masterpiece, littered with the wreckage of broken body parts, broken marriages, and broken sequiturs.
+If Trace Adkins knew what was good for his health he'd definitely wouldn't slap Linda Belans.
+But then again, it seems he doesn't care too much for his health from reading his Wikipedia page.
+It's a stream-of-consciousness masterpiece, littered with the wreckage of broken body parts, broken marriages, and broken sequiturs.
 A few selections: